jobjo/jobjo.github.io/_posts/2015-02-16-printing-recursive-data-structures.md

 ---
 layout: post
-title: Designing a library for printing recursive data-structures
+title: Designing a library for printing recursive data structures
 ---
-Doing functional programming, I've more than once run into situations in where I needed to pretty-print values from some recursive data structure - be it a prefix search tree, a language expression, XML data or something else.
+I've more than once run into situations in where I needed to pretty-print values from some recursive data structure - be it a prefix search tree, a language expression, XML or something else.
 Getting tired of having to implement the same type of functions over and again I decided to generalize the pattern.
 In this post I discuss the design of a tiny library for solving this particular problem.
-It's not a very challenging task in itself but provides a good opportunity to touch on quite a few different concepts in functional programming and library design, including *deep* and *shallow* embeddings, [monoids] and *equational reasoning*.
+It's not a very challenging task in itself but provides a good opportunity to touch on a few different concepts in functional programming such as *deep* and *shallow embeddings*, [monoids] and *equational reasoning*.

 ## The Problem
 To give a motivating example, consider the following type for representing XML data: